Zernjk/demixpca/README.md

 # demixpca ReadMe

-This repo contains code for demixed pca method - a modified dimensional reduction techinique to capture the dependencies of neurons on task parameters such as stimuli, rewards, and decisions, while still preserving the principal information from the original data.
+This repo contains R code for demixed pca method - a modified dimensional reduction techinique to capture the dependencies of neurons on task parameters such as stimuli, rewards, and decisions, while still preserving the principal information from the original data.